renpy/renpy/sphinx/source/text.rst

         "This text is {shader=jitter:speed=3}jittery{/shader}."

-    See :doc:`textsaders` for more information.
+    See :doc:`textshaders` for more information.

 .. text-tag:: size